 Persistent pink eye (conjunctivitis) can be a sign of an underlying illness in the body.
-Most often these are rheumatic diseases, such as rheumatoid arthritis and systemic lupus erythematosus.
+Most often these are rheumatic diseases, such as rheumatoid arthritis, reactive arthritis, and systemic lupus erythematosus.
 Conjunctivitis is also seen in Kawasaki's disease (a rare disease associated with fever in infants and young children) and certain inflammatory bowel diseases such as ulcerative colitis and Crohn's disease.

 Viewers share their comments